 Timberland Wilderness was a bit rough.
 Lots of sticks, logs, some brambly patches.
 Camp 27 and Newwood run into each other; they were partially nice trail, partially tough trail.
-At the start of one – I forget which – I had to cross a huge beaver dam lined with wildflowers.
+At the start of Camp 27, I had to cross a huge beaver dam lined with wildflowers.
 The wildflowers were filled with bees.
 Hundreds.
 Thousands.
 Millions.
 All I could hear was a heavy drone as I made my way across, trying not to pay attention.

-Saw my first fellow hiker today – Pat.
-Last spring, Pat walked from the middle of the state to Sturgeon Bay.
+Saw my first fellow hiker today – Pat Enright.
+Last spring, Pat walked from the middle of the state to the IAT’s eastern terminus in Sturgeon Bay.
 Now he’s going in the other direction.
 Pat had a bear bell around his waist.
 Bear bells warn bears you’re coming, so they can get out of the way.
 Why don’t I have one?